adobeio/adobeio-documentation/sign/api_usage/enhancements_v6.md

 ### GET, PUT, POST consistency

-Current REST APIs, due to their tight coupling with SOAP, have a different interface for POST (resource creation), GET (fetching), and PUT (update).
-This can complicate clients who have to manage different models for each of these operations.
-The Version 6 REST APIs solve this by explicitly focusing on GET, PUT and POST consistency in our interfaces.
+In building the Adobe Sign v6 APIs, we have enabled more simplicity in the design of client applications by creating consistency across GET, POST, and PUT operations in each API, thereby enabling clients to reuse the same model across these APIs.
 For more elaboration on this please refer to the [agreement model](https://secure.echosign.com/public/docs/restapi/v6#!/agreements/getAgreementInfo) in GET, PUT and POST operations.

 ### Performance improvements

-The internal re-architecture of the backend implementation and decoupling of SOAP and REST has allowed us to take a fresh look at the implementation and get rid of redundant checks and calls to the database.
-This, in general, has resulted in the improvement of the client experience.
+In Adobe Sign v6, we've taken a fresh look at the system architecture to eliminate redundant database checks; this has improved the performance of the interface.
 Also, we have migrated to the asynchronous creation of resources, which has significantly improved our response time.
 The client experience of using the APIs has significantly improved due to these performance enhancmenents.

 However, due to the asynchronous nature of the creation APIs, the clients must **poll** on the status of the created resource before fetching _certain_ sub-resources(for example, documents in the case of agreements) or performing any modifications on the resource.
-For example, in case of agreement creation, the initial status is `DOCUMENTS_NOT_YET_PROCESSED` which is updated to the intended status such as `OUT_FOR_SIGNATURE` once all the background tasks are successfully completed.
+For example, in case of agreement creation, the initial status is `DOCUMENTS_NOT_YET_PROCESSED`, which is updated to the intended status such as `OUT_FOR_SIGNATURE` once all the background tasks are successfully completed.

 ## Features